pingcap/blog/generics-and-compile-time-in-rust.md

 ## Rust Compile-time Adventures with TiKV: Episode 2

-In [the previous post in the series](https://pingcap.com/blog/rust-compilation-model-calamity/) we covered Rust's early development history, and how it led to a series of decisions that resulted in a high-performance language that compiles slowly.
+In [The Rust Compilation Model Calamity](https://pingcap.com/blog/rust-compilation-model-calamity/) we covered Rust's early development history, and how it led to a series of decisions that resulted in a high-performance language that compiles slowly.
 Over the next few we'll describe in more detail some of the designs in Rust that make compile time slow.

 This time, we're talking about monomorphization.